blue-fish-0/blue-fish-0.github.io/docs/knime_etl.md

 ![](images/project_1_diagram.png){width="1000"}

 !!! abstract ""
-    :fontawesome-solid-triangle-exclamation: **Problem:** The analytics team spent a lot of time cleaning the sales and inventory data that they received in Excel files every week.
+    :fontawesome-solid-triangle-exclamation: **Problem:** Every week, the analytics team used Power Query to clean and import new sales and inventory data (stored in Excel files) into their Power BI reports.
+After a few years, the Power BI report data refreshes became very slow, because Power Query was transforming data from thousands of Excel files during each data refresh.

     :material-lightbulb-on-10: **Solution:** I used KNIME to develop an ETL program to extract the data from the Excel files, transform the data, then load the transformed data into SQL Server.
+The analytics team could then import the transformed data from SQL Server into Power BI.

-    :octicons-graph-16: **Results:** The analytics team can simply query data from SQL Server instead of wrangling data from thousands of Excel files.
+    :octicons-graph-16: **Results:** The analytics team's Power BI report data refreshes became 80% faster, since the data transformations were completed before importing into Power Query, instead of in Power Query.

 ## KNIME